 Want to be Survey Ready?
-We’re ready to help.
+We’re Ready to Help With Accredation Services!

 Competition for Medicaid managed care contracts and consolidation within the market have intensified.
 In response, states are relying more on independent measures of health plan quality to compare, rate, and score various Medicaid managed care organizations (MCOs).